jusjmkim/coursera-getting-data-course-project/CodeBook.md

 # Getting and Cleaning Data Course Project Code Book

 ## The Data
 Data were pulled and compiled from the `UCI HAR Dataset`.
 In the case of `master_data_table_avg`, averages of all feature data variables were taken by subject and by activity.
-Exported file versions of these datasets can be found in `master_data_table.csv` and `master_data_table_avg.csv`.
+Exported file versions of these datasets can be found in `master_data_table.txt` and `master_data_table_avg.txt`.

 ## Variables